GabeOchieng/EbolaML-1/README.txt

 Missing data and imputation

-The four following features contain missing values : referral time (i.e. the time taken for the patient to present at an Ebola treatment centre since their first symptom), evd ct (inversely proportional to viral load in patien’s body), malaria infection and quarantine.
+The four following features contain missing values : referral time (i.e. the time taken for the patient to present at an Ebola treatment centre since their first symptom), evd ct (inversely proportional to viral load in patient’s body), malaria infection and quarantine.
 We used MissMech library from R, by Jamshidian et al., to asses if missing values are MCAR (Missing Completely At Random), a necessary condition in order to use Multiple Imputation techniques as MICE and the hypothesis of